marcus-sa/deepkit-restate/README.md

 ## Serialization (Serde) and Error Handling

-All serialization and deserialization in Deepkit Restate is handled via **BSON** by default.
+All serialization and deserialization in Deepkit Restate is handled via **JSON** by default.

 This means you can **return** and **accept** any types in your service handlers or saga steps, including: